KKotlicki/Cibot/README.md

 8. Finish documentation and setup manual
 9. AI chatbot
 10. Move __helpers.py__ to utils directory (requires major rewrite - most cogs have dependency on it set by path)
+11. Fix shutdown, raspberry temp and  method (currently it onl)